nicolaiarocci/Boxroom/README.md

 - `Boxroom.Core`: core classes and interfaces
 - `Boxroom.Database`: Database base classes and inerfaces
 - `Boxroom.Database.MongoDB`: Mongo client
+- `Boxroom.Database.RedisBox`: Redis client
 - `Boxroom.Rest`: REST base classes and interfaces
 - `Boxroom.Rest.WebApi`: WebApi REST client

 At this time all projects reside together but are likely to be split into separate repositories when they are mature enough.
-They all conform to NetStandard 2.0 and are under development.
+They all conform to NetStandard 2.0, and are under active development.
 They are probably not ready for production use.

 Boxes (drivers, or clients) provide concrete interface implementations:

-- `MongoDatabaseBox` is a Mongo client;
+- `MongoDatabaseBox` a MongoDB box;
+- `RedisBox` a MongoDB box;
-- `WebApiRestBox` is a WebApi client;
+- `WebApiRestBox` a WebApi box;

 Both are in active development.